Last updated: February 3rd, 2020

 Where is Jasper?

 Jasper is located approximately 412-km Northwest of Calgary, Alberta.
-Without stopping, the drive will take around five hours via the Trans-Canada Highway (Highway 1) and the world-famous Icefields Parkway.
+It’ also just 366-km from Edmonton, which makes it an excellent road trip from Edmonton to Jasper as well.
+Coming from Calgary without stopping, the drive will take around five hours via the Trans-Canada Highway (Highway 1) and the world-famous Icefields Parkway.
 However, you will want AT LEAST one full day to do this drive.
 Trust us when we say that you will be stopping a lot.
 The scenery is some of the best on the planet.
 This is a drive you want to enjoy.
 In fact, we recommend spending some nights along the way in places such as Banff or Canmore.
 But even if your goal is to only spend some nights in Jasper, dedicate an entire day to this drive.

 The drive is generally fast and easy but if you’re driving in the summer and/or the weekends, it can be busy.
 If you’re driving in the winter, the highway can be anywhere from smooth to dangerous.